Sagebox/CKwargs/README.md

 ## DrawBox(int ix,int y,int size) example

-Lets say we want to draw a square, but want to have a lot of power behind it, but don't want to put a large number of options in the protoype, or, worse, have to create a "DrawBox" object and make a number of calls end then "show" the Box.
+Lets say we want to draw a squar.
+We want to have a lot of power behind it, but don't want to put a large number of options in the protoype, or, worse, have to create a "DrawBox" object and make a number of calls end then "show" the Box.
 We want to affect the box options and attributes on the call, so it can perform these tasks before it created the box, completely obviating the need to return an object of anything at all